 But if you’re person who can work anywhere, but one without a huge income, what are the best places in terms of prices for a digital nomad?

 Obviously, while the average price level remains the same, the real price level is again very, very subjective.
 Where do you want to live?
 Downtown or countryside?
 Do you want to eat outside a lot or cook at home?
 Do you like your beer as much as the next beer lover or do you like wine?
 Or maybe you don’t drink at all?
 Are you looking for cultural experiences?
 Are you looking for nightlife?
+Do you work online and require strong network security?
 And so on.
 And all of these questions are actually very important when we talk about the real price levels of different countries.
 As in some countries you might be able to get by for $200, but if you’re a heavy drinker and smoker on the side, and also like to visit different attractions, you might need to multiply it by 10.

 But on average, here are the cheapest cities for digital nomads, according to Nomadlist: